Budapestby VisitCity Guides

 Key phrases for enjoying Budapest's incredible food and drink scene

-Numbers and Practical Information
+Numbers and Useful Stuff

 Market stall display showing Hungarian prices written on blackboards above fresh produce